 Now repeat the steps for the runner on the other end.

 This step is optional, but I like how it turned out.
-Position your ruffle flat on the table and make sure the seam underneath is laying away from the ruffle.
+Position your ruffle flat on the table and make sure the seam underneath is lying away from the ruffle.

-Next, run a stitch close to the ditch, so it holds the seam down snugly.
+Next, run a stitch close to the ditch so it holds the seam down snugly.
+See how this easy sew drop cloth table runner is to make?

 We are almost finished.
-Lay your painters drop cloth ruffled table runner holiday project on the table.
+Lay your painters drop cloth ruffled table runner on the table and add a beautiful centerpiece or decorations down the middle or use the runner to place food for when you have dinner.

 CONCLUSION